Dathasai1234/Personal-Notes/Migration/ARC.md

 ## EC2 Instance in *AWS*

+- Server from different cloud providers can be directly onboarded to Azure environment using a server called ARC.
+- Here we are spinning up a server in AWS environment and on-boarded using ARC.

 ![[Pasted image 20240130163207.png]]
 ## Onboarding to Azure Using *ARC*

+-

 ![[Pasted image 20240130163303.png]]
 ## Onboarded EC2 to Azure as Azure Resource